cr4zyfish/TrayApp/README.md

 Adding program to windows startup: Create a shortcut and copy it to this directory:
 C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp

-# Using with the latest versions and setting icon
+# Compile
+Install golang and run build.bat

 Download the latest mieru windows client from here:
 https://github.com/enfein/mieru/releases
 rename the executable to mieru.exe